Young Structural Engineers International Design Competition

 How to apply

 Candidates must submit their final designs to the Educational Trust by Friday 1 September 2017.
-You will not be able to submit final designs without a registration number.

 About the competition